Fulham, South Australia: Demographics

 The 2006 census by the Australian Bureau of Statistics counted 2,611 persons in Fulham on census night.
 Of these, 49.8% were male and 50.2% were female.

 The majority of residents (73.5%) are of Australian birth, with other common census responses being Italy (5.4%) and England (5.1%).

 The age distribution of Fulham residents is skewed towards an older population than the greater Australian population.
 74.1% of residents were over 25 years in 2006, compared to the Australian average of 66.5%; and 25.9% were younger than 25 years, compared to the Australian average of 33.5%.

 Community

 The local newspaper is the Weekly Times Messenger.
 Other regional and national newspapers such as The Advertiser and The Australian are also available.

-Fulham is represented by the Fulham Falcons Cricket club, which was established in 1905, however now plays home matches on Collins Reserve in neighboring Kidman Park.
+Fulham is represented by the Fulham Falcons Cricket club, which was established in 1905, however now plays home matches on Collins Reserve in neighbouring Kidman Park.